pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

 The sprite needs a costume.
-There is a bundle of two costumes in Pytch’s media library with — one “smiling” and one “wincing”.
+There is a bundle of two costumes in Pytch’s media library, one “smiling” and one “wincing”.
 We will use the “smiling” one now, and the “wincing” one later on in this tutorial.